Adding a touch screen to the Candle controller

 This downloads and runs a script that automates the entire process of installing software and changing settings on your Raspberry Pi.
 It should take a minute or two to install (but it could be longer if your internet connection is slow).
-Afterwards it reboots automatically.
+Just let it run.

 - An on-screen keyboard will automatically pop-up if you select a text input field.

 - Drag your finger down from the top of the screen to refresh the page.

 - Drag from the left or right side of the screen to navigate backwards and forwards.

 If you take out the SD card and plug it into your computer, you'll be able to see a few files on it, which you can modify.